-To enroll in the payment plan, log into your online services account, select “Student Finance Portal.”
+To enroll in the payment plan, log into your MyDCE account, select “Student Finance Portal.”
 Once in the portal, choose “Payment Plans” and select the appropriate term.
 Any available plan will show up in the drop-down menu.

 There are financial aid options for students admitted to degree programs and the Premedical Program (see Admitted Students), as well as limited funding opportunities for students who are taking courses but are not admitted to a program (see Nonadmitted Students).

 Harvard’s Tuition Assistance Plan (TAP) makes it possible for University staff, faculty, part-time employees and retirees to take Extension School courses.
 See Harvard University Tuition Assistance Plan (TAP) for more information.